TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/EditLinks.rst

 		<f:translate key="function_links_new_haiku"/>
 	</a>

-If you create the backend link via php it is possible to add more options like default values for certain fields.
+If you create the backend link via PHP it is possible to add more options like default values for certain fields.

 .. code-block:: php